Nobody Talks About It

 On many job applications, applicants are given the opportunity to tell the organization they have a disability—this is information you can choose whether to reveal.
 Though my hand always hovers over the box labeled “depression,” I always choose not to check it because I am worried that, though it is illegal to fire or not hire someone on the basis of a disability, it will hurt my chances of getting the job.
 Still, there are days when I wish this was something I could openly discuss with my boss.
 If depression were a physical illness like cancer, she would, of course, be engaged and understanding and give me all the time off I needed, she might even tell me to go home on days I looked tired or worn down.
 When the illness, however, is something invisible like depression, you are expected to behave as if you are perfectly fine.

 Even when one is able to diagnose and admit their own mental illness, treatment is another bear entirely.
 Because we still do not really understand what causes mental illness or how it works, the medications available often do not do much to help.
 Studies have shown that roughly half of those taking antidepressants will see no improvement.
 That is pretty bleak.
-Furthermore, there is no one method of treatment for any mental illness.
+In addition, other methods of treating mental illness such as alternative therapies are also proving to be popular.
+If you look at marijuana statistics for example, some people are using cannabis as a way of relieving anxiety.
+Ultimately, there is no one method of treatment for any mental illness.
 And while this is good to an extent—not everyone will respond the same way to the same treatment—it can also mean that someone wastes time in a treatment plan that does not do anything for them.

 Therapists Are Dime A Dozen